 Current assignments: Chairman of the Board of HERAccount AB.
 Member of the board and CEO of Enable - Finance & Business Development in Sweden AB.
 Board member of Brf Arken.
 Alternate member of the board of Helander & Lundvik Ekonomikonsulter AB and Balanced Competence Uppsala Redovisningsbyrå AB.
-Auditor at Rotary Glunten Uppsala.

 Completed assignments (past five years): Secretary and Treasurer of Favro North America Inc. Deputy chairman of Swedsoft.
 Chair of the board of LobSor Pharmaceuticals AB.
 Member of the board and CEO of Hansoft Technologies AB.
-CEO of Favro AB and Nonna Holding AB.
-Holdings: 122,500 shares.
+CEO of Favro AB and Favro Holding AB.